-A member of our Board of Directors is the Senior Chairman of Greenberg Traurig, P.A., which serves as our principal outside counsel and receives customary fees for legal services.
-During 2018 and 2017, we paid this firm \$131 and \$475, respectively, for services performed, and no amount was payable at December 31, 2018.
+A member of our Board of Directors is the Senior Chairman of Greenberg Traurig, P.A., which serves as our principal outside counsel for compliance and acquisition-related legal services.
+During 2019 and 2018, we paid this firm \$187 and \$131, respectively, for services performed, and no amount was payable at December 31, 2019.